 I used to think of animal tracking as a skill reserved for hunters and hardcore naturalists.
-But lately, I’ve come to appreciate that it’s one of the most simple things we as parents can do to connect our children with nature in a way that engages both body and mind.
+But lately, I’ve come to appreciate that animal tracking with children is one of the most simple things we can do to connect with nature in a way that engages both body and mind.

 The best part is that you don’t need to be an expert to track animals, as long as you’re equipped with some curiosity about the natural world.
 See it as an opportunity to learn alongside with your child!

 Animal tracking can be done any time of the year but snow makes it a little bit easier.
 My 6-year-old, the Big Naturalist, has been especially keen to take on the role of detective after every snowfall lately, and has proudly identified and followed both squirrel, dog and deer tracks on her own.

 Why track animals with your child?

 - It connects your child to nature in a very direct and hands-on way

 - It teaches your child to be aware of their surroundings and the creatures that live there

 - It gives your child a chance to use critical thinking skills and scientific inquiry methods

 - It gives your child a chance to experience nature with both body and mind

 - It’s an incentive for both you and your child to learn about different animal species in your area